Moneymoney122/iOS-OTA-Downgrader-Updater/README.md

 - I have no idea why I made this script, and I have no idea if it is actually useful or not

+## Credits:

+- Me (Moneymoney122) for making this script

+- LukeZGD for making the [iOS-OTA-Downgrader](https://github.com/LukeZGD/iOS-OTA-Downgrader) script

 ## How to use this script: